 - Mental health resources are available online for those struggling with increased stress or anxiety – many insurance providers have begun to cover telehealth visits.

-- Community organizations may be able to offer assistance to college students looking for resources including healthcare, food, and temporary housing.
+- Community organizations may be able to offer assistance to college students looking for resources, including healthcare, food, and temporary housing.

-- Remember that it’s important to take care of yourself during times of stress – limit your news intake while keeping yourself informed, keep to a routine, and stay physically and mentally active as much as possible.
+- Remember that it’s essential to take care of yourself during times of stress – limit your news intake while keeping yourself informed, keep to a routine, and stay physically and mentally active as much as possible.